simawn/comp353-final-project/report.md

 We have put forward a sophisticated set of constraints for our input validation.
 For example, we check for if an input credit card has a valid number of digits, or if an input email address's syntax is valid.

 * Password Encryption

-We encrypt our user passwords, and the administrator has no access to passwords.
+We encrypt our users' passwords.